Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Why Are Tax-Efficient Strategies Important?

-This question might seem silly to some, but many potential investment clients out in the world have no idea that they could be minimizing their tax liabilities.
-Unfortunately, some people investing in retirement have no idea that they are jeopardizing their future income amounts just because of the tax burden they are facing.
+This question might seem silly to some, but many potential investment management clients have no idea that they could be minimizing their tax liabilities.
+Unfortunately, some people investing in retirement have no idea that they are jeopardizing their future income amounts just because of the taxes they’re paying or deferring into the future.

-Your firm can change this and create a strategy that is tax-efficient and maximizes the rate of return for clients.
-The best way you can help a client structure their investments to reduce their tax liability is by allocating funds to the right investment accounts.
+Firms can change this and create strategies that are tax-efficient and maximize the rates of return for clients.
+The best way to help a client structure their investments to reduce their tax liability is by locating funds to the right investment accounts.

-But have you ever tried to execute this by hand or in spreadsheets?
+Have you ever tried to execute this by hand or in spreadsheets?
 The results are all over the map.
-This tax minimization strategy can only be executed at scale using technology.
+These tax minimization strategies described here can only be executed at scale using technology.

 The SECURE Act of 2019 changed the way that traditional IRA contributions can be made.
 Now investors of any age can make contributions to these accounts and get a tax deduction.
 There was an age limit for IRA contributions before this was passed, and now there is none.

-If you’re going to execute a tax-efficient strategy for each client, you need to stay up to date on tax laws.
-With software to help make these calculations for you, you’ll never have to worry about misinterpreting a tax law again.
+So, if you’re going to execute a tax-efficient strategy for each client, you need to stay up to date on tax laws.
+With applications, like those from SEI LifeYield, updated for tax law changes as they become effective, you’ll never have to worry about misinterpreting a tax law again.

 How a Firm’s Advisors Should Approach Their Clients About Tax Efficiency

 For all clients, taxes are a reality.
-Most investors want to avoid discussing taxes until it is time to file for Social Security and take distributions from their portfolio.
+Many investors avoid discussing taxes until it is time to file for Social Security and take distributions from their portfolios.
 Unfortunately, many clients don’t realize that it is too late for advisors to come up with a strategy that minimizes taxes at that point.
-A strategy like this requires investment clients to be proactive with their portfolio and trying to maximize tax efficiency BEFORE they approach retirement, not during or after.
+A strategy like this requires investment clients to be proactive with their portfolio and try to maximize tax efficiency BEFORE they approach retirement, not during or after.

 Most clients don’t realize that they are an active part of the tax-efficient investing process.
 Utilizing strategies that reduce the tax burden and optimize the investment strategy will help produce the best possible investment outcome for clients AND advisors.
 After all, it’s what is left after taxes that matters most for the client.
 But more money in the portfolio means more revenue for the advisor.
 And that’s a win-win.

-As stated above, clients aren’t the only ones who benefit from tax-efficient portfolio practices – your firm and advisors do, too.
+Clients aren’t the only ones who benefit from tax-efficient portfolio practices – firms and advisors do, too.
 Advisors who can quantify the benefits being provided to clients are a huge step ahead of their competition.
 This can be their competitive advantage.

 Keeping Clients Happy with Tax Efficiency and Technology

 That is how firms lose not only their top advisors but the clients as well – they don’t have the right strategy for handling expedited requests like these.
-Additionally, if a new advisor can tell them they’ll increase their retirement income by over $100,000 just by coordinating their assets, you can bet that client would jump ship.
+Additionally, if a new advisor can tell clients they’ll increase their retirement income by over $100,000 just by coordinating their assets, you can bet that clients will jump ship.

-Think of this as an asset location score.
-The Taxficient Score® is LifeYield’s personalized approach of quantifying the tax efficiency of an investment client’s household.
+The Asset Location Score is SEI LifeYield’s personalized approach to quantifying the tax efficiency of an investment client’s household.
 This score helps advisors take the current household and assign an efficiency score as it stands today.
 Think of this as a starting point to be able to see the potential increase in efficiency once optimized.

-LifeYield changes the way that firms and advisors create a unified managed household.
-Technology that optimizes asset location, makes withdrawals tax-efficient, and maximizes retirement income may seem complicated, but the results are tangible.
-Clients have more retirement income, advisors build trust and AUM, and firms reap the revenue benefits of the entire value chain.
+SEI LifeYield changes the way that firms and advisors create a unified managed household, or UMN.
+Technology that optimizes asset location, makes withdrawals tax-efficient, and maximizes retirement income may seem complicated – but the results are tangible.
+Clients have more retirement income, advisors build trust and assets under management (AUM), and firms reap the revenue benefits of the entire value chain.
 It’s a win-win-win in the end.

 Asset Location